Why My 4-Cup-a-Day Habit Failed Me: 60 Days of Focus Tracking

 Why Coffee is a Bad Project Manager

 We treat caffeine like a productivity tool, but it's really just a high-interest loan on your future energy.
 It masks the exhaustion; it doesn't actually fix the focus bottleneck.
-When you're a remote worker, your environment is already trying to kill your focus (the laundry, the fridge, the sudden urge to research 14th-century architecture).
+When you're a remote worker, your environment is already trying to kill your focus.
+The laundry is staring at you, the fridge is ten feet away, and there's a sudden, inexplicable urge to research how tectonic plates work at 11 AM.
 Adding 400mg of caffeine to that mix is like trying to fix a memory leak by adding more RAM—it works for a second, then the whole system crashes harder.

+Look, I'm not saying coffee is the enemy.
+I still love the smell of a fresh roast.
+But using it as a primary focus driver is a technical debt that eventually comes due.
 During the second half of my 60-day test, I noticed my 'recovery time' after a distraction dropped significantly.
-Usually, if a client messaged me mid-sprint, I'd lose 20 minutes just trying to find my place again.
-With a more stable brain-state, I could jump back in with about 5 minutes of 'reloading' time.
-That’s a massive win for billable hours.
+Usually, if a client messaged me mid-sprint, I'd lose twenty minutes just trying to find my place again.
+With a more stable brain-state—supported by things like NeuroPrime for the heavy lifting—I could jump back in with about five minutes of 'reloading' time.

 The Remote Work Focus Stack

-If you're struggling to keep your head in the game while working three feet from your bed, here is what actually survived my 60-day audit:
+If you're struggling to keep your head in the game while working three feet from your bed, here is what actually survived my 60-day audit.
+This isn't medical advice—I'm just a guy who writes JavaScript—but this is the 'stack' that stopped the missed deadlines: